Battle of the Scheldt: Operation Infatuate II

 Heavy fighting ensued in Domburg as well before the ruins of the town were captured.
 On 3 November, the Royal Marines had linked with the 52nd Division.
 Part of the troops moved south-east toward Flushing, while the main force went north-east to clear the northern half of Walcheren (in both cases along the high-lying dune areas, as the center of the island was flooded) and link up with the Canadian troops who had established a bridgehead on the eastern part of the island.
 Fierce resistance was again offered by some of the German troops defending this area, so that fighting continued until 7 November.

 On 6 November, the island capital Middelburg fell after a calculated gamble on the Allies' part when the Royal Scots attacked Middelburg with a force of amphibious "Buffaloes" from the rear.
 Since Middelburg was impossible to reach with tanks, due to the inundations, a force of "Buffaloes" were driven into the town, forcing an end to all German resistance on 8 November.
 General Daser portrayed the "Buffaloes" as tanks, giving him an excuse to surrender as he was faced with an overwhelming force.

-Meanwhile, the Canadian 4th Armoured Division had pushed eastward past Bergen-op-Zoom to Sint Philipsland where it sank several German vessels in Zijpe harbor.
+Meanwhile, the Canadian 4th Armoured Division had pushed eastward past Bergen-op-Zoom to Sint Philipsland where it sank several German vessels in Zijpe harbour.

 With the approach to Antwerp clear, the fourth phase of the Battle of the Scheldt was complete.
 Between 20 and 28 November, Royal Navy minesweepers were brought in to clear the Scheldt Estuary of naval mines and other underwater obstacles left by the Germans.
 On 28 November, after much-needed repairs of the port facilities, the first convoy entered Antwerp, led by the Canadian-built freighter Fort Cataraqui.
+A ceremony was held to commemorate the occasion, with delegates from Britain and US in attendance, though no representative for the Canadian Army was invited.